spectrochempy/spectrochempy/docs/index.rst

     along given dimensions, ...
 #.
 Explore data with exploratory analyses methods such as ``SVD``, ``PCA``, ``EFA``
     and visualization capabilities ...
 #.
-Modelling single or multiple datasets with curve fitting / curve modelling
+Modeling single or multiple datasets with curve fitting / curve modeling
     (``MCR-ALS``) methods...
 #.
 Export data and analyses to various formats: ``csv``, ``xls``, ``JCAMP-DX``,  ...
 #.
-Embed the complete workflow from raw data import to final analyses in a
+Embed the complete workflow from raw data import to final analyses in a     Project Manager
-    Project Manager

 .. only:: html